I’ve previously written about the sad subject of elder financial exploitation. I had it happen to a dear aunt of mine back in 2011, Elinor Howenstine.

 Even today, the national news headlines are still filled with reports on the rising epidemic, like here as reported in the Wall Street Journal.
 The CFPB estimates seniors experienced 3.5 million incidents of financial exploitation every year, including fraud perpetrated by strangers or theft by caregivers and family members.

-The vast majority of elder financial abuse cases are never even discovered or figured out, let alone litigated due to excessive costs of lawyer fees which few can afford.
+The vast majority of elder financial abuse cases are never even discovered, let alone litigated due to excessive costs of lawyer fees which few can afford.
 In the few cases that are litigated, there is little to no punishment for the bad actors involved, including the attorneys that helped facilitate the dirty deeds.

-Unfortunately, the only advice most can find is the same meaningless “consult a lawyer” (spend your money) advice which fails to address the biggest legal problem in doing so – the legal costs and absence of punitive damages.
+Unfortunately, the only advice most get is the meaningless “consult a lawyer” (aka “spend your money”) advice which fails to address the biggest problem in doing so – the legal costs and absence of punitive damages even if you win.

 The lowest “retainer” you can hire any lawyer for is $10,000 dollars, which a lawyer will burn through just talking to you over the phone in the first month.
-Then, preparing for a simple pleading for a case can easily cost another $10,000 dollars.
-You can easily burn through $50,000 before even setting foot in court.
+Then, preparing for a simple pleading for a case can easily cost another $10,000 dollars in fees.
+You can easily burn through $50,000 in legal fees before even setting foot in court.

 Who has that kind of money?
 Very few, which essentially means almost nobody.